 At this point your site should be OpenID enabled.
 Anyone with an OpenID can then comment or register on your site, without having to actually register on your site.
 It’s perfect.
 Enjoy.

-7 Responses to “How To openID Enable Your Blog”
+7 thoughts on “How To openID Enable Your Blog

 Oddly enough, I can’t authenticate myself with my OpenID on any blog that uses Will Norris’ OpenID plugin.
 That’s why I didn’t enter my website into this comment, as I wouldn’t have been able to submit it.